Subscription Modal Banner

 IBKR Lite offers unlimited S$0 commissions on US-listed stocks and Exchange Traded Funds (ETFs) trades, with no account minimum required and no inactivity fees.
 You enjoy a simplified trading experience that comes along with free access to market data from primary exchanges.

-More specifically, these are the people eligible to for IBKR Lite:
+More specifically, these are the people eligible for IBKR Lite:

 1. US resident individuals, joint, IRA and trust accounts.